turbofandude/node-pushserver/README.md

     "badge": 0,
     "alert": "Your message here",
     "sound": "soundName"
+  },
+  "wp" : {
+  	"bold":"Title Here",
+  	"normal":"Content here"
   }
 }
 ```

 + "users" is optionnal, but must be an array if set.
 If not defined, the push message will be sent to every user (filtered by target).
-+ You can send push messages to Android or iOS devices, or both, by using the "android" and "ios" fields with appropriate options.
-See GCM and APN documentation to find the available options.
++ You can send push messages to Android, iOS, WP devices, or all of the above, by using the respective fields with appropriate options.
+See relevant documentation to find the available options.

+The rest of the examples below are from the original document and do not show Windows Phone.

 #### Send push notifications
 ```